 Furniture layouts in the classrooms have been carefully planned to ensure space at the entrance and access to key facilities such as the whiteboard, storage areas, and practical zones.

 An 1800mm turning space at these areas has been maintained and a preferred circulation width of 1200mm for movement between them.
 A minimum of 900mm circulation width is available on all routes.
-This space is based on the requirements of wheelchair users, but will also benefit a range of other users.
+This space is based on the requirements of wheelchair users but will also benefit a range of other users.

-Classroom floors are suitably carpeted and the room acoustics assist pupils' abilities to participate.
-All pupils have access to specialist teaching spaces for all areas of the offered curriculum.
+Classroom floors are suitably carpeted, and the room acoustics assist pupils' abilities to participate.
 There are no areas of storage which would prevent pupils from accessing aids and equipment.